Employer Insights

 Pennsylvania workers’ compensation is an insurance system that protects both Pennsylvania employers and employees in the event of on-the-job injuries or illness.
 Employees will be covered for costs related to workplace injuries and illness.
 In the meantime, employers are protected from potential lawsuits related to workplace incidents.

-Pennsylvania employers are required to provide employees with workers’ compensation coverage, regardless of whether they are full-time, part-time, or seasonal employees.
+Pennsylvania labor law requires employers to provide employees with workers’ compensation coverage, regardless of whether they are full-time, part-time, or seasonal employees.

 Pennsylvania Workers’ Compensation Overview